mergado/docs/_posts/2016-04-08-rules-and-queries.md

     +------------+             +------------+
 ```

-The thing is that you don't want to lower prices of all products in your feed.
-That's where queries come into play as they are used to select only a portion of products in a feed.
+You usually don't want to lower prices of all products in your feed and that is where queries come into play as they are used to select only a portion of products in a feed.

 ### Instantiation and definition

-When we say _instantiate_ a rule, what we mean is that someone creates a rule that performs bulk modification of products in an XML feeds.
-This modification is done in a way that the user intends, for example, a rule's instance might lower prices of all products by 100 EUR.
-Such rule is probably not very useful but it shows what rule instances do: modify a project's or export's products.
+When we say _instantiate_ a rule, what we mean is that someone creates a rule that performs bulk modification of products in an XML feed.
+This modification is done in a way that the user intents by an instantiation, for example, a rule's instance might lower prices of all products by 100 EUR.
+Such rule is probably not very useful but it shows what rule instances do: modify a project's (export's) products.

 Another term we use is rule _definition_.
-Rule definitions are like classes in object-oriented programming while rule instances are like objects.
+Rule definitions are actually like classes in object-oriented programming, while rule instances are like objects.
 A rule definition represents what a particular rule does and what parameters it requires in order to be instantiated.

 For example, the definition of the rule `rewriting` looks like this: